The-Army-Hope/the-army-hope.github.io/src/coding.md

 ```

 ## A little consideration
-This demonstrates that even something so easy to code can become something really cool, perfect ending and perfect prototype for a school project, HAH!  - Nex
+This demonstrates that even something so easy to code can become something really cool, perfect ending and perfect prototype for a school project, HAH!<br>
+\- Nex